February – ‘the enemy to pleasure and the time of patience’

 Winter Solstice, December 21st

-The Sun is at its lowest at midday; the sun rises and sets at its most southerly.
-If the southward diminishing of the Sun continues, life will be extinguished, as the world will have no light and no heat.
-So, societies all round the world, made a point of honouring their sun Gods and Goddesses on this day.
+The Winter Solstice this year is: Saturday December 21 9.21am GMT according to the Royal Museums Greenwich.
+Today, the Sun is at its lowest midday height of the year.
+This morning was the most southerly rising of the Sun this year.
+If the southward diminishing of the Sun continues, life will be extinguished.
+The world would have no light and no heat.
+So, societies all round the world, made a point of honouring their Sun Gods and Goddesses on this day.

 Note.
 So if the Sun is at its shortest and weakest, why isn’t it the coldest time of the year?
 That is because the earth and particularly the oceans retain the heat of the Sun, and so the coldest time is at the end of January.